revenant-coding/rGUI/README.md

 A GUI Library made for the GTA Multiplayer Modification RAGE:MP which is easy to use and understand.

+Will be updated frequently, and might be open-src'd in near future.

 Currently not open-src to prevent detecting the menu.

 <img src="https://i.gyazo.com/4a98d6057d7fc3f23f06b01473f1a499.jpg">